anhnm96/nuxt-bnb/README.md

 This project also integrate with third party code from Google Maps, Algolia and Stripe Deep dive into some of the most ignored problems your app will face in production and perform root-cause analysis to find out what's really going on behind the scenes
-- Start with local mock data and build up to full REST API using NodeJS proxy for actions that require elevated privileges
+- Build REST API using NodeJS proxy for actions that require elevated privileges
 - Geo search page that shows properties in the area
-- Property page where user can se property details
+- Property page where user can see property details
 - Admin page for managing properties
 - Algolia for lighting fast Geo search and data storage
 - Stripe for payment
 - Cloudinary to upload assets and optimize images for mobile friendly and stays efficient

+## Drawback of SPA
+- The time it takes to render the first page and initialize the app is extensive
+- Many search engines cannot render js, though some can render js, it will result in indexing delay
+- Not good for social sharing.
+When you paste a link to your site in Discord, FB, Twitter,... a robot hits your site and fetches the sharing data to render.
+Those robots don't know how to render js or how to run your app.
+[Facebok check](https://developers.facebook.com/tools/debug)

 ## [head()](https://vue-meta.nuxtjs.org/api/)
 - To avoid any duplication when used in child components, please give a unique identifier with the hid key to the meta description.
 This way vue-meta will know that it has to [overwrite the default tag](https://nuxtjs.org/docs/2.x/features/meta-tags-seo#local-settings).